scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

             chunks=(250, 250))

-The Dask convenience method, ``da.from_array``, creates a graph that can pull data from any object that implements numpy slicing syntax.
-The ``da.store`` function can then store a large result in any object that implements numpy setitem syntax.
+The Dask convenience method, ``da.from_array``, creates a graph that can pull data from any object that implements NumPy slicing syntax.
+The ``da.store`` function can then store a large result in any object that implements NumPy setitem syntax.

 .. code-block:: python